rafaelqueiroz89/go-api-client/README.md

 ## How to use the Client

-There is an example on how to use the Client here.
+There is an example on how to use the Client here: https://github.com/rafaelqueiroz89/form3-client-api/tree/main/src/example.

 First you need to import the desired API resource to use, this is done by referecing, for eg.: github.com/rafaelqueiroz89/form3-client-api/src/accounts